zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 no practice, not established, not practice [, [Relax].
 Where such a state of relaxation, permisence, and permisence, this is called relaxation.

-“Yourself should not make enthusiasts, relax”: “enthusiasts should not intersect; the liberate themselves should not intersect; they should not engage, should not engage, should not participate, should not be used, should not be used, should not Practice, should not be good practice (full practice), should not be held up after.”
+"Yourself should not make enthusiasts, relax": "enthusiasts should not intersect; the liberate themselves should not intersect; they should not engage, should not engage, should not participate, should not be used, should not be used, should not Practice, should not be good practice (full practice), should not be held up after."
 For yourself should not make enthusiasts and relax, they should be like rhino horns alone.

 Because then, the eloquent person said,

-“Shall avoid the evil companions: the Seeing of no interest, and those who are fixed above the wrong,
+"Shall avoid the evil companions: the Seeing of no interest, and those who are fixed above the wrong,

-You should not make enthusiasts and relax, and should be alone like a rhino horn.”
+You should not make enthusiasts and relax, and should be alone like a rhino horn."

 144. It is important to be close to many news, law-holders, excellent and talented friends,